deadlyvipers/dojo_rules/introduction.md

-I am Ivan from Hong kong, I am learning to use github
+I am Ivan from Hong kong, I am learning to use github.

+I like JavaScript Path most!